sametmax/django-quicky/README.md

 DEBUGGING
 ==========

-The first rule when debugging decorators, is to be sure you use the right syntax: `@decorator` and `@decorator()` are all very different and both valid.
-In django-quickly case, all decorators should be called with `@decorator()` or `@decorator(arguments)`.
+The first rule when debugging decorators, is to be sure you use the right syntax: `@decorator` and `@decorator()` are very different and both syntaxically valid.
+In django-quickly's case, all decorators should be called with `@decorator()` or `@decorator(arguments)`.

 Also remember that when it comes to decorators, **order matters**.
 Most of the time, you don't care about the order you apply your decorators, but in this case, you should ALWAYS apply `@view` first and `@url` last.
 E.G:

-    url(r'$')
+    @url(r'$')
     @login_required
     @view('app/home.html')
     def home(request):
         ...

-If you don't do this, some decorators will never be executed as `@view` bypass decorators applied before it and `@url` by pass decorators after it.
+If you don't do this, some decorators will never be executed as `@view` bypasses decorators applied before it and `@url` bypasses decorators after it.

-Also, the order in which you declare your fonction matters, just like patterns order matter in `urls.py`.
-So avoid putting global matching urls such as `@url('^$')` at the begining of `views.py`, otherwise this view will be used all the times, since the others will never have a chance to match.
+Also, the order in which you declare your fonction matters, just like patterns order matters in `urls.py`.
+So avoid putting global matching urls such as `@url('^$')` at the begining of `views.py`, otherwise this view will be used all the time, since the others will never have a chance to match.

 Last words
 =============

-There are other utility functions, but I didn't take the time to document them, so dig in the code. fields.py contains some useful model fields, utils.py has some shortcut functions and and models.py comes with tools to get random entries or patch a model.
+There are other utility functions, but I didn't take the time to document them here, so you'll have to dig in the code. fields.py contains some useful model fields, utils.py has some shortcut functions and models.py comes with tools to get random entries or patch a model.

 ------------------------------

-BTW, it's under the <a href="http://www.zlib.net/zlib_license.html">zlib licence</a>.
+BTW, it's under the [zlib licence](http://www.zlib.net/zlib_license.html).

-It embed <a href="https://github.com/amnong/namegen">namegen</a>, a name generator under BSD licence.
+It embed [namegen](https://github.com/amnong/namegen), a name generator under BSD licence.